virtual-cast/Zenject/README.md

 * Support for automatically mapping open generic types
 * Built in support for unit test, integration tests, and scene tests
 * Just-in-time injection using the LazyInject<> construct
-* Support for multiple threads for resolving/instantiating (with define ZEN_MULTITHREADING)
+* Support for multiple threads for resolving/instantiating

 ## <a id="installation"></a>Installation